• USD

 Starstruck

-True to its name, "the place of the stars" is one aspect of the reserve you will cherish forever.
-The glittering stars shine so much brighter here.
-Relax on the main lodge deck or the porch of your safari suit with the sounds of an African night filling the air below a star-studded sky.
+True to its name, "the place of the stars" is one aspect of the reserve you will cherish.
+The glittering stars shine brighter here.
+Relax on the main lodge deck or the porch of your safari suite with the sounds of an African night beneath a star-studded sky.

 Secret Safari

-Manyeleti is far from the mainstream tourist areas and one of the few places in Greater Kruger where you can enjoy an uncrowded safari experience in a pristine, unscathed natural environment.
-It is a place you can truly break away from it all and experience nature in all her glory.
+Manyeleti is far from mainstream tourist areas and one of the few places in Greater Kruger where you can enjoy an uncrowded safari in a pristine, unscathed natural environment.
+It is a place to truly break away and experience nature in all her glory.

 Skilled Rangers